 About Timothy Swartz

-I grew up in Virginia near the Blue Ridge Mountains.
-I spent my summers and time after school wading in the creek near our house catching tadpoles, fish., and crayfish.
+I grew up in Virginia near the Blue Ridge Mountains where I spent my summers and time after school wading in the creek near our house catching tadpoles, fish., and crayfish.
 Ever since then, I've been fascinated with plants, animals, and ecosystems.
-My interest in biodiversity conservation emerged during my BS in Biology when I began to learn about the many threats that face these ecosystems and their inhabitants.
+As an ecologist, my research focuses on understanding how patterns of biodiversity are linked to the distribution and quality of habitat.
+I’m particularly interested in studying the ecology of organisms in human-altered environments like agricultural and urban landscapes.

 In my free time I enjoy birding, hiking, camping, foraging for mushrooms, and spending time with my wife, Lynda, and our two cats and two turtles.